NFL final cuts: One thing you need to know about every team's initial 2017 roster

 Buffalo Bills : Receiver, cornerback units get even weaker

 The Bills announced early in August that they'd be playing for the future this year by trading Sammy Watkins and Ronald Darby for lesser players at wide receiver and cornerback while picking up two Day 2 draft picks.
-Those two positions got even weaker on Saturday, with Rod Streater being released with an injury settlement after injuring his toe in the preseason finale despite his solid work in camp and Kevon Seymour being shipped to the Carolina Panthers for receiver Kaelin Clay and a 2019 late-round pick.
+Those two positions got even weaker on Saturday, with Rod Streater being released with an injury settlement after hurting his toe in the preseason finale and Kevon Seymour being shipped to the Carolina Panthers for receiver Kaelin Clay and a 2019 late-round pick.
 The Bills head into Week 1 with Jordan Matthews , who's dealing with a chest injury, and rookie Zay Jones as their top receivers.

 Miami Dolphins : Lock up suspended safety with four-year deal

-Amidst the team's cuts, which included three 2016 draft picks, and other transactions, the Dolphins reportedly worked out a four-year extension for safety T.J.
+Amid the team's cuts, which included three 2016 draft picks, and other transactions, the Dolphins reportedly worked out a four-year extension for safety T.J.
 McDonald worth $24 million, including $10 million guaranteed, per NFL.com.
 McDonald was suspended for the first eight games of 2017 while still a free agent as a result of his DUI arrest last year.
 Soon after the suspension was announced, the Dolphins scooped up the former Ram.
 With the money he's making as part of his new deal, he'll return as a starter next to Reshad Jones in the defensive backfield.

 Patriots: Round out receiver corps with Colts bust

-The Patriots suffered a big preseason injury when Julian Edelman was lost for the entire 2017 season.
+The Patriots suffered a big preseason injury when Julian Edelman was lost for the season.
 They made a move Saturday to bolster their receiver depth chart by acquiring former first-round pick Phillip Dorsett from the Colts in exchange for third-string quarterback Jacoby Brissett.
 Not only will Dorsett slot in as the team's fifth receiver once he's up to speed, he could be in the mix to serve as the team's punt returner after the loss of Cyrus Jones to a season-ending injury.

 Jets: Forte becomes rare veteran to stick with Jets